bufbuild-ru/docs/blog/unified-buf-github-action-released/index.md

 hero:
   name: "Introducing the new Buf GitHub Action"
+  tagline: "August 13, 2024"
 ---

-**Today, we’re launching the 1.0 release of our** [**new unified GitHub Action**](https://github.com/marketplace/actions/buf-action)**, powered by the Buf CLI.
+Today, we’re launching the 1.0 release of our [new unified GitHub Action](https://github.com/marketplace/actions/buf-action), powered by the Buf CLI.
 This integration streamlines the processes of building, formatting, linting, and checking for breaking changes in your Protobuf schemas.
-It seamlessly integrates with GitHub's pull request workflow and automatically publishes Protobuf schema changes to the Buf Schema Registry when pull requests are merged.**
+It seamlessly integrates with GitHub's pull request workflow and automatically publishes Protobuf schema changes to the Buf Schema Registry when pull requests are merged.

 ## Key takeaways